 - 1. Alberta Transportation is responsible for approving all online Driver Training.
-In order for a Driver Training School to provide online Driver Training, curriculum must first be provided to DPLS for approval.
-If the curriculum is not approved for any reason, DPLS will indicate to the Driver Training School what areas require improvement.
-If the curriculum is approved by DPLS, the Driver Training School must follow all conditions that are identified below. - 2.
-In order to be permitted to provide online Driver Training, a school in Alberta must have offered in-person classes for a minimum of 2 years, and must not have been previously sanctioned by DPLS for any reason within the 2 year period. - 3.
-Any online portal used to provide online Driver Training must be accessible to the Ministry of Transportation before and after approval.
-It must have a bulleting board, text based chat, and audio or video based chats to enable peer-to-peer learning and clarify content.
-User passwords must be encrypted, with a minimum password length of 6 characters with one upper case letter and one numeric or other symbol.
-Students must not be required to store files or data.
-There must be an audit log recording the number of individuals accessing the system, and cookies must not contain user ID or passwords and must be cleared automatically upon exiting the program. - 4.
+In order for a Driver Training School to provide online Driver Training, curriculum must first be provided to DEES for approval.
+If the curriculum is not approved for any reason, DEES will indicate to the Driver Training School what areas require improvement.
+If the curriculum is approved by DEES, the Driver Training School must follow all conditions that are identified below. - 2.
+For approval of an online driver training course, the course must also meet and/or exceed course standards for the specified type of driver training in addition to online requirements outlined in section 4.03.01 - 3.
+In order to be licensed to provide online Driver Training, a school in Alberta must have offered in-person classes for a minimum of 2 years, and must not have been previously sanctioned by DEES for any reason within the 2-year period. - 4.
+Driver training schools must provide unlimited access to Alberta Transportation, DEES, to participate in the Online Driving Course and access to administrative functions of the Online Driving Course as a condition of approval and once approval has been granted, for auditing purposes only. - 5.
 Driver Training Schools teaching an online basic Class 5 course, PDIC, or DDC must maintain minimum standards of programming.
-A Class 5 online Driver Training course must not be less than 15 hours, and electronic presentations must be narrated.
-Students must not be able to proceed to the next slide until the narration is complete. - 5.
-Each module must have a minimum of 10 multiple-choice questions for review, and all review questions must be answered correctly until the student can proceed to the next module. - 6.
-Videos are permitted to be used for the course, however total video time must not exceed 2 hours and each video must only be 1-5 minutes in length. - 7.
-The course must have activities that engage students (i.e., online interaction, online exercises, IClicker technology). - 8.
-Online Driver Training must be accessible for all Albertans, and therefore Driver Training Schools offering online Driver Training must provide a low-broadband option of the course to ensure all those who may want to take a course can do so from throughout the province.
-The course must also be browser independent (i.e. Google vs Internet Explorer) and must by system independent (i.e. both PC and Mac can access it).
+Class 5 online Driver Training course must not be less than 15 instructional hours, DDCs and PDICs must not be less than 6 instructional hours. - 6.
+Online Driver Training must be accessible for all Albertans.
+Driver Training Schools offering Online Driver Training must provide a: - a. low-broadband option of the course to ensure all those who may want to take a course can do so from throughout the province; - b. course that is browser independent (i.e. Google vs Internet Explorer); and - c. course that is system independent (i.e. both PC and Mac can access it).